 To date, our team have been able to identify a preferred design solution for most of the 12 sites.
 At sites we don’t have a preferred solution, we will continue to work with communities and stakeholders to progress planning.

-In August 2020, the Minister for Planning confirmed the project wouldn’t require assessment through an Environment Effects Statement (EES).
+In August 2020, the Minister for Planning confirmed the project wouldn’t require assessment through an Environment Effects Statement.
 However, we’re required to:

-- complete an environment report, including potential impacts to flora and fauna, and planned measures to minimise these impacts during construction.
+- complete an environment report, including listing potential impacts to flora and fauna, and planned measures to manage or minimise these impacts during construction

 - develop an environmental management framework, informed by the environment report.

-The report and framework will be developed in consultation with the Department of Environment, Land, Water and Planning and must be accepted by the Minister for Planning before construction starts.
+The report and framework must be approved by the Minister for Planning before construction starts.